TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 Extension Installation
 ----------------------

 This tutorial assumes, that the TYPO3 instance is a brand new installation, without any themes, templates, pages or content yet.
 Ssee the :ref:`TYPO3 Installation Guide <t3install:start>` for a detailed explanation how to set up a TYPO3 instance from scratch.
-For the sake of simplicity, it is also assumed, that TYPO3 has been installed the *traditional way*, by extracting the source package into the web directory **without** "composer".
+For the sake of simplicity, it is also assumed, that TYPO3 has been installed the *traditional way*, by extracting the source package into the web directory **without** using PHP *composer*.

-By using this method, extensions (e.g. the site package extension) can be installed via the Extension Manager, which is a so-called *module* of the backend of TYPO3.
+By using this method, extensions (e.g. the site package extension) can be installed using the Extension Manager, which is a so-called *module* of the backend of TYPO3.
 Before we can install the site package extension, we have to transfer the files from our local machine to the TYPO3 server (if all files and directories have been created on the local machine though).

 In case you have SSH/FTP access to the server, copy the directory ``site_package`` (including all files and sub-directories) to the following directory in your TYPO3 instance: ``typo3conf/ext/``.